NU-MSR/crb-makerspace/docs/equipment/rotary-tool.md

 ## Safety
 - Always secure your workpiece (vise, clamp, or fixture).
-- Always wear ANSI Z87.1 safety glasses; use a dust mask/respirator for sanding/cutting that generates dust.
+- Always wear ANSI Z87.1 safety glasses and/or a face shield; use a dust mask/respirator for sanding/cutting that generates dust.
 - Hearing protection recommended for extended use.
 - Tie back long hair and remove/secure loose clothing and jewelry.